Adaptive Cross-Layer Attention for Image Restoration: Experiments

-In Section~\ref{sec::ACLA}, two adaptive designs are proposed and applied in our ACLA module.
+In Section~\ref{sec:ACLA}, two adaptive designs are proposed and applied to our ACLA module.
 The first adaptive design is to select an adaptive number of keys at each layer for non-local attention, and the second adaptive design is to search for optimal insert positions of ACLA modules.
+To verify the effectiveness of these two adaptive designs in ACLA, we design a baseline method termed Cross-Layer Attention (CLA).
+Different from ACLA, the insert positions for CLA are fixed.
+In our experiment, we insert four CLA modules evenly after every 8th residual block in the EDSR backbone.
+Each query of CLA refers to a fixed number, that is $K$, of keys from each previous layer.
+Thus, the formulation of CLA is $y_i^{j} = \frac{1}{\mathcal{C}(x^j)} \sum_{l=1}^{j} \sum_{k=1}^{K} f(x_i^j)g(x^l(p_i+\Delta p_{ik}))$.
+Compared to the formulation of ACLA in Equation~(\ref{eq:masked_csnl_search}), CLA takes the architecture parameters $s_l$ and $m_{i,k}^{j,l}$ as $1$.

-To verify the effectiveness of these two adaptive designs in ACLA, we designed two baseline modules, CLA-I and CLA-K. CLA-I stands for CLA with the search for insert positions as that in ACLA.
-CLA-K stands for CLA which selects an adapative number of keys at each layer, as that in ACLA.
+To separately verify the effectiveness of the two adaptive designs in ACLA.
+We further design two baseline modules based on CLA, that are CLA-I and CLA-K. CLA-I stands for CLA with the search for insert positions as that in ACLA.
+CLA-K stands for CLA which selects an adaptive number of keys at each layer as that in ACLA.

-We perform an ablation study with comparison between ACLA, CLA-I, CLA-K, and CLA.
-The comparison is performed on Set5 ($\times2$) for single image super-resolution with EDSR backbone.
+We perform comparison between ACLA, CLA-I, CLA-K, and CLA on Set 5 and Set 14 for $\times2$ single image super-resolution with EDSR backbone.
 The comparative results are shown in Table~\ref{table:ablation_NAS}.
-It can be observed that each adaptive design outperforms the original CLA.
+It can be observed that each adaptive design brings improvement on the baseline CLA.
 ACLA, as a combination of the two adaptive designs, renders better performance than each individual adaptive design.